RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-02-Keeping-Up-With-The-Tools.md

 I use the term blog loosely, perhaps covering everything with an RSS feed.
 These can introduce you to some fantastic tools, and give you practical examples of how to use them.
 [Posh-SSH](http://www.powershellmagazine.com/2014/07/03/posh-ssh-open-source-ssh-powershell-module/) popped up on the PowerShell Magazine feed a while back.
 [Mouse Without Borders](http://www.microsoft.com/en-us/download/details.aspx?id=35460) turned up at one point, which I now rely on to seamlessly control a few computers at my desk, and an HTPC from my couch.

 Social media like Twitter can be insightful as well.
-Nowadays, I pretty much rely on this to discover new tools and ideas.
-It would be impractical to read through every tweet, but retweets, favorites, and following the right folks can help you pick out particularly handy ideas and tools:
+Nowadays, I pretty much rely on this to discover new tools and services.
+It would be impractical to read through every tweet, but retweets, favorites, and following the right folks can help you pick out particularly handy tools:

 ![Posh-SSH](/images/tools/poshssh.png)